CIPHER-000/lead_qualification_automation/README.md

 ## ⏳ Optional Features (Not Implemented Due to Time Constraints)

-- **Live data sourcing** via LinkedIn scraping or APIs like Serper was planned but skipped to focus on core filtering logic.
+- **Live data sourcing** via Twitter scraping or APIs like Serper was planned but skipped to focus on core filtering logic.
 The system is designed to accept such integrations easily.
 - **Storage flexibility**: Google Sheets is used for both input (keywords, ICP titles) and output (results), but the workflow can be adapted for Airtable or other databases.
 - **Scheduled extractions** and **alerting via Slack or email** are supported by n8n but were not included to keep the scope focused and manageable within the time limit.
 - Instead I made intentional trade-offs to focus on accuracy and completeness.